emelendez2016/ED1-PROJECT2024/README.md

 ## The following implementations steps are done [At time of pulling]:

 PRE PROCESSING: (Estuardo Melendez - Manny)
-- 1[X] Downloaded Dataset
+- [X] Downloaded Dataset
-- 2[X] Remove Noise - filter [Notch Filter removes 60hz interference for powerline noise] !CAN BE ADJUSTED ASK PROFESSOR!!
+- [X] Remove Noise - filter [Notch Filter removes 60hz interference for powerline noise] !CAN BE ADJUSTED ASK PROFESSOR!!
-- 3[X] Artifact Removal - Applied ICA for Artifact removal (Can be tuned for diffferent target !! ask professor!! )
+- [X] Artifact Removal - Applied ICA for Artifact removal (Can be tuned for diffferent target !! ask professor!! )
-- 4[X] Signal normalization  - Since all plots vary in amplitude we used Numpy to normalize signals !!
+- [X] Signal normalization  - Since all plots vary in amplitude we used Numpy to normalize signals !!
 ASK  FOR OPINION FROM ALI
-- 5[X] Time Frequency Optimization -- Frequency resolution up to 100hz, Time segments of nperseg =128 for EEG with 200Hz sampling !!
+- [X] Time Frequency Optimization -- Frequency resolution up to 100hz, Time segments of nperseg =128 for EEG with 200Hz sampling !!
 ASK ALI

 Feature Extraction : (Estuardo Melendez- Manny )